MonroeGollaher/MonroeGollaher/README.md

 ### Hello there 👋
 My name's Monroe Gollaher.
 I come from a background of techology and education.
 I am a fullstack developer, with my main love being UX/UI and frontend work.
 I love solving puzzles and finding out why things do the things they do.

-- 🌱 I’m currently learning fullstack web development.
+- 🌱 &nbsp;I’m currently learning fullstack web development.
-- 🔨 Currently working on a trivia management app that utilizes Vue 3, Node.js & Mongo.db
+- 🔨 &nbsp;Currently working on a trivia management app that utilizes Vue 3, Node.js & Mongo.db

 ### How to reach out to me
 - 📩 &nbsp;mgollaher92@gmail.com